VACUMM/vacumm/doc/sphinx/source/tutorials/misc.config.rst

     #) Then users can provide a configuration file with all or some of the sections
        and options (missing options will use the default values defined in the specifications).
-    #) Finally the configuration can also be overriden by command line options.
+    #) Finally the configuration can also be overriden by command line options
+       using the standard modules :module:`optparse` or :module:`argparse`.

 The configuration management is made with :class:`~vacumm.misc.config.ConfigManager` .